-Alpine Lakes High Route in Alpine Lakes Wilderness centers around West Fork Foss River and Necklace Valley.
-From Malachite Peak to Mount Hinman, one can experience striking landscapes of the Central Cascades.
+Alpine Lakes High Route centers around West Fork Foss River and Necklace Valley in Alpine Lakes Wilderness.
+From Malachite Peak to Tank Lakes to Mount Hinman, it harbors the most rugged terrain of the Central Cascades.

 See more trip photos here.